Saturday, June 13, 2009

 The only thing is that we know a lot more about music than we do about the soul.
 Music is no secret to the ones who make it, or at least the process of making it isn't a secret.

 However now digital music applications are becoming more of a tool for creating noise, sometimes at the most micro of levels.
 What we're hearing now in music is that the sounds have become more and more complex.
-You can tell by listening to underground electronic music these days which is incorporating a higher bandwidth of hi frequencies and sub bass as well as contemporary notated music which had been leaning further to incorporating prepared instruments, electronic sounds and extended techniques.
+You can tell by listening to underground electronic music these days which is incorporating a higher bandwidth of frequencies and as well as contemporary notated music which had been leaning further to incorporating prepared instruments, electronic sounds and extended techniques.
 Both genres overall just incorporating a wider spectrum of noise, harmonics, overtones, beating tones etc.

 What is happening is people are yearning for more noise and it's becoming more and more acceptable to hear it, so we are actually improving our ears by being able to hear sound in a different way.
-Who knows, maybe the more these sounds become filled with other noises and are incorporated into contemporary pop music, that within a hundred years our ears will be so open that we'll be able to hear a bird singing from a mile away, or a fox in the woods in the catskills while we're sitting in a coffee shop in Brooklyn.
+Who knows, maybe the more these sounds become filled with other noises and are incorporated into contemporary pop music, than within a hundred years our ears will be so open that we'll be able to hear a bird singing from a mile away, or a fox in the woods in the catskills while we're sitting in a coffee shop in Brooklyn.